weavejester/hiccup/README.md

 ## Install

-Add the following dependency to your `project.clj` file:
+Add the following dependency to your `deps.edn` file:

+    hiccup/hiccup {:mvn/version "2.0.0-RC1"}

+Or to your Leiningen `project.clj` file:

     [hiccup "2.0.0-RC1"]